 Skylift recommends that contractors and municipalities that have different crews using the equipment each day try to minimize this turnover.
 If, for example, the same crew stays on a machine for a week before passing it to another crew, there’s a greater likelihood that the team is properly trained and knows the nuances of the machine.

 Roughly 70 percent of the service calls that Skylift receives are troubleshooting calls from the field, and all of these are able to be resolved over the phone at that moment.

 Ease of Service

 While anyone with a mechanical or hydraulic machine center can service Skylift easement machines, it’s worthwhile to consider the expertise of the company’s distributor network.
 These facilities, located throughout the U.S., have the necessary service capabilities for diagnostics, repairs and annual inspections, and are experts in the electric utility industry.

 For contractors who work in multiple regions of the country, our distributor network means nationwide representation for renting or purchasing equipment.
 If customers are near the Skylift Equipment Service Center, the following services can be performed on-site:

 - Expedited repairs

-Because Skylift machines are hydraulic over electric, the majority of customers are able to resolve issues instantly so that they can continue operating them in the field.
+Because Skylift machines are fully proportional hydraulic, the majority of customers are able to resolve issues instantly so that they can continue operating them in the field.
 In severe cases, they bring equipment into our service center or to a distributor.